nus-cs2103-AY2122S2/ip/docs/README.md

 ### `help` - Viewing help

 Shows a message on the different functionalities Ducky can do.

 Example of usage:

-`keyword (optional arguments)`
+`help`

 Expected outcome:

-Description of the outcome.
+Shows a list of commands that the user can do with Ducky.

 ```
 > Type 'list' to see what you have in your task list